Skip to main content

 Voter ID Rules

 Colorado law requires identification at the polling booth.
-But, the voter ID rules in Colorado are less restrictive compared with other states.
+But the voter ID rules in Colorado are less restrictive than those in other states.
 In Colorado, voters may use non-photo IDs to establish their identity.
 Some examples of acceptable non-photo IDs include the following:

 If unable to provide acceptable identification, the voter can cast a provisional ballot.
 Then, they can verify their identity later with the proper authorities.
 Recent legislative efforts to force Colorado voters to provide photo IDs have fallen short.
 But voters may want to check their election paperwork or contact election officials to verify the ID law.

 Need Immigration Help in Colorado?
-An Immigration Attorney Can Help
+An Attorney Can Help

-When trying to figure out the best way to handle immigration issues in Colorado, it is crucial that you know your rights.
 Immigration law in itself is already challenging to understand.
 The pressure to understand this law escalates when you or your family members are dealing with immigration issues.
-This includes issues with naturalization or preventing deportation and removal.
+This includes navigating the naturalization process or preventing deportation and removal.

-But it is important to remember that you are not alone.
-There are various immigration services available that apply to your case.
-Immigration attorneys can offer legal services and legal representation.
-They can help protect your civil rights in immigration court.
+But you are not alone.
+Immigration attorneys are available and can offer legal services and legal representation.
+They can help protect your rights in immigration court and advise on how to navigate applications, deadlines, and the rules that affect you.

-Colorado immigrant rights coalition and other nonprofit organizations also have hotlines.
-Immigrants can call them for guidance and advice.
+The Colorado Immigrant Rights Coalition and other nonprofit organizations also have hotlines immigrants can call for guidance.
 They offer advocacy and support services for immigrants, regardless of their immigration status.
-For Spanish speakers, some organizations have people that speak Spanish.
-This ensures that everyone gets the help they need.
+For Spanish speakers, some organizations have people who speak Spanish.
+This ensures everyone gets the help they need.